UCSF-DataSci/06-data-munging-anya-decarlo/README.md

     - Potential Impact: [Means, counts, and sums will be skewed since duplicated values will contribute more to these counts, functions that rely on counts will be incorrect, and models will overfit due to the duplicated data.]

+13. **[Handling Outliers]**
+    - Description: [The dataset may have outliers in the numerical data]
+    - Affected Column(s): [data.columns]
+    - Example: [Outliers are values that that fall outside of 1.5 +- IQR]
+    - Potential Impact: [Outliers can skew results, influence models, hide patterns in data, impact predictions,and affect normality assumptions]

     ### Indentified Solutions